 Borrow as needed – Sometimes, there are things going on in your house that you simply can’t afford to deal with on your own.
 In those instances, borrowing from a trusted lender is your best bet.

 A lot of money goes into owning a home.
 Likely more than you imagined.
-Before you decide to buy your first home, be sure that you’re financially prepared.
+Before you decide to own a home, be sure that you’re financially prepared.
 If it turns out you have to wait, it’s a lot better than investing in something you can’t afford and ruining your finances in the process.
-Start working to boost your savings, build your credit, and increasing your income so that in a few years you’ll be ready to buy the home you want.
+Start working to boost your savings, build your credit, and increasing your income so that in a few years you’ll be ready to own a home you want.